AtomicRPM/easyflash-3-bootimage-colormod/easyprog/README.md

 # EasyProg

 This is a fork of easyflash3-bootimage that has been color modded.
 The original version can be found at https://github.com/easyflash-mirror/easyflash3-bootimage .
+FC3 capabilities derived from https://github.com/adrianglz64/easyflash3-fc3 .

 ## Introduction